-Library Hours and Child Safety:
+Library Hours and Supervision

-The library is a school and community resource and are open to students, staff and parents before, during and after regular school hours.
-Most days, we are open until 4:00 pm and Fridays until 3:30 pm.
-Our libraries are intended to be a place to read, research, work on classroom assignments, attend after school activity sessions and study.
+The library is a school and community resource and is open to students, staff, and parents before, during, and after regular school hours.
+Most days, we are open until 4:00 pm and on Fridays until 3:30 pm.
+Our library is a place to read, research, work on classroom assignments, attend after school activity sessions, and study.

-The library staff strive to create a safe and welcoming space for you and your child.
+The library staff strives to create a safe and welcoming space for you and your child.
 When visiting after school, you will be expected to enter the space together.
-We cannot be responsible for unsupervised children.
-If a child is found unattended, we will attempt to locate his or her guardian or caregiver.
-If caregivers cannot be located, we will send unattended children to the Mountainside Office to sit with the secretary who will contact you to come and pick up your child.
+We cannot be responsible for unaccompanied children.
+You are also expected to help us keep our students safe by supervising them in the library and monitoring their use of devices.